sermons/found-fall/slides/slides.md

   1. The *Life* of Jesus
   1. **The Redeemer and the Holy Spirit**
   1. *Grace* for All

+>>>
+V. The Redeemer’s Threefold Office
+VI.
+The Sending of the Holy Spirit

 ---
 <!-- .slide: data-background-image="https://sermons.seanho.com/img/bg/unsplash-Wa-gS5R58gA-group_silhouette.jpg" -->